jmenn128/bash-scripting-1/README.md

 Created welcome.sh

-Tried to update backup.sh but had issues where the echo wouldn't work and I had to force exit
+Tried to update backup.sh but had issues where the echo wouldn't work and I had to force exit.
+When I check the directory in file explorer, the tar.gz file is created.

-I was able to update backup.sh to remove the leading / message but I didn't fix the backup.sh
+I was able to update backup.sh to remove the stderr meessage but I didn't fix the backup.sh

+I updated backup.sh with the new code but it still made me force exit.